PoweringChurch/FinancialLit/README.md

 * with this comes finally deciding what type of pet it is

 Buying furniture system
-* the second nightmare
-* in the perfect world this is just ui, but everything tells me it must its own area
+* must its own area
   * make a shop area where player buys furniture?

 Room placement